 Great Reviews and Ratings

-Brands with a great reputation also typically have an attractive presence on online review websites.
+Brands with a great reputation also typically have an attractive presence on business review websites.

 Brands with a rock-solid reputation are also usually highly responsive to these reviews, and to customer feedback in general.
-They’re responsive even to negative feedback, because they realize that the responses can make a big impact on reputation.
-In fact, according to research, 78 percent of consumers say that seeing a brand respond to reviews makes them believe that the brand cares more about them.
+They know how to respond to negative reviews because they realize their importance and impact on a brand’s reputation.

 Brand Reputation Management: Best Practices